sPappalard/IntelligentSnake/README.md

-# Modern Snake Game
+# The Great Snake Game

-**Modern Snake Game** is an advanced implementation of the classic Snake game developed in Python using the Pygame library.
+**The Great Snake Game** is an advanced implementation of the classic Snake game developed in Python using the Pygame library.
 This modern version features multiple game modes, difficulty levels, barrier types, customizable aesthetics, and a comprehensive statistics tracking system.

 ## Features